vircadia/vircadia-docs-sphinx/docs/source/create/3d-models/pbr-materials-guide.rst

 | Material Type | This channel decides if an object is lit or unlit.                           | [lit, unlit] | ---         |
 +---------------+------------------------------------------------------------------------------+--------------+-------------+

+Notes:

+1. If you set transparency with a texture, the transparency (alpha) should be in the material’s albedo texture, as a PNG file with transparency and not as a separate transparency texture.
+2. High Fidelity’s renderer can draw two different kinds of transparency: "alpha" (255 graduates steps of transparency, no shading on surface, casts no shadows,) and "mask" (binary transparency, full shading of opaque surface, whole surface casts shadow.)
+3. To determine whether a texture is treated as a mask or as alpha, the engine looks for alpha values between 2% and 98%.
+An easy way to create a mask texture is to save your image as a PNG-8 since it only supports binary transparency, while PNG-24 supports a range of transparency levels.

 ------------------------------------------------------
 Sample Materials and Their Textures and Shading
 ------------------------------------------------------